-There was no clear link between interspecific differences in the depth of water uptake and the drought resistance (reduction in aboveground biomass under drought compared to control conditions).
-In line with our hypothesis, the shallow-rooting L perenne was most affected by drought, however, C intybus, the species with the deepest water uptake also had a very large reduction in the aboveground biomass under drought conditions.
-Interestingly, T pratense, which was least affected by drought, also had the greatest plasticity in depth of water uptake.
-This suggests that there may be an indirect effect of rooting depth on drought resistance, as it determines the potential plasticity in the depth of water uptake (as discussed in section 3.2).
-Additionally, other mechanisms such as species drought tolerance (Chaves et al., 2003) and nutrient availability (i.e. restrictions in available nitrogen under drought conditions, Hofer et al., 2013) are likely to affect the impact of drought on herbage dry matter yield.
+There was no clear link between interspecific differences in the depth of water uptake and the reduction in aboveground biomass under drought conditions.
+In line with our hypothesis, the shallow-rooting L. perenne was most affected by drought, however, C. intybus, the species with the deepest water uptake also had a very large reduction in

+- the aboveground biomass under drought conditions.
+Interestingly, T. pratense, which was least affected by drought, also had the greatest plasticity in depth of water uptake.
+This suggests that there may be an indirect effect of rooting depth on drought resistance, as it determines the potential plasticity in the depth of water uptake (as dis- - 25 cussed in Sect.
+3.2).
+Additionally, other mechanisms such as species drought tolerance (Chaves et al., 2003) and nutrient availability (i.e. restrictions in available nitrogen under drought conditions, Hofer et al., 2013) are likely to affect the resistance to drought.

-3.5 Does belowground vertical niche complementarity in depth of water uptake underpin the diversity effect in aboveground biomass?
+4.5 Does belowground vertical niche complementarity in depth of water uptake underpin the diversity effect in aboveground biomass?

-The δ^{18} O results shows that at least some of the species in this experiment occupied a distinctly different vertical niche in relation to proportional water uptake from different soil depth intervals and also showed shifts in niche occupation in response to diversity.
-However, the natural abundance $\delta^{18}O$ method does not provide a quantitative measure of water uptake, as it is limited to measuring the proportional uptake from the different soil depth intervals.
+The δ18O results shows that at least some of the deep- and shallow-rooting species in this experiment occupied a distinctly different vertical niche in relation to proportional water uptake from different soil depth intervals and also showed shifts in niche occupation in response to diversity.
+However, the natural abundance δ18O method does not provide a quantitative measure of water uptake, as it is limited to measuring the proportional uptake from the different soil depth intervals.
 Therefore, it remains unknown whether total water uptake of the mixture was increased or not.
-Recent studies using 15N tracers allowed the measurement of total nutrient uptake in addition to the proportional contribution (Pirhofer-Walzl et al., 2013; von Felten et al., 2009; Kahmen et al., 2006; von Felten et al., 2012).
-These studies reported that even though plants did occupy complementary spatial niches, this did not result in increased community nitrogen uptake in more diverse communities, von Felten et al. (2009) reported that the decrease in niche breadth and niche overlap mostly occurred among subordinate species or pairs of subordinate and dominant species, rather than among dominant species.
-Therefore, they concluded that niche differentiation with respect to N uptake from different chemical forms and soil depths was not a major driver of positive diversity-ecosystem functioning relationships in their experiment, but facilitated the co-existence of sub-ordinate species.
-In contrast, in the current study, the main shift in depth of water uptake in mixture compared to monoculture was for the dominant species, T pratense.
+Recent studies using 15N tracers allowed the measurement of total nutrient uptake in addition to the proportional contribution (Pirhofer-Walzl et al., 2013; von Felten et al., 2009, 2012; Kahmen et al., 2006).
+These studies reported that even though plants did occupy complementary spatial niches, this did not result in increased community nitrogen uptake in more diverse communities. von Felten et al. (2009) reported that the decrease in niche

+15 breadth and niche overlap mostly occurred among subordinate species or pairs of subordinate and dominant species, rather than among dominant species.
+Therefore, they concluded that niche differentiation with respect to N uptake from different chemical forms and soil depths was not a major driver of positive diversity-ecosystem functioning relationships in their experiment, but facilitated the co-existence of sub-ordinate 20 species.
+In contrast, in the current study, the main shift in depth of water uptake in mixture compared to monoculture was for the dominant species, T. pratense.

-In the current study, the biomass results showed that the observed mixture yield was higher than the predicted mixture yield (over-yielding), indicating a diversity effect.
-Our results suggest that differences in the depth of water uptake between species may have resulted in vertical niche complementarity in the depth of water uptake between deep-and shallow-rooting species, which may have contributed to this over-yielding.
-However, due to the lack of data on quantitative water uptake from different soil depths, we cannot provide direct evidence for this.
-Additionally, other factors, such as vertical soil niche complementarity for nutrients, or interactions between legumes and non-legumes, soil-biotic factors or a combination of factors may have also contributed to the diversity effect.
+In the current study, the biomass results showed that the mixture yield was higher than the predicted mixture yield, indicating a diversity effect.
+Our results suggest that vertical niche complementarity in the depth of water uptake between deep-and shallowrooting species may have contributed to this overyielding.
+However, other factors, such as vertical soil niche complementarity for nutrients, or interactions between legumes and non-legumes, soil-biotic factors or a combination of factors may have also contributed to the diversity effect.

-3.6 Methodology
+4.6 Methodology